Merzasphor/MWSE/docs/source/apis/tes3.md

 				- `value` (number): *Optional.
 Default:* `0`.
 				- `resistanceCheck` (function):

 		- triggerBoundWeapon(`id`): Performs weapon summoning logic.
 			**Parameters:**
 			- `id` (string): The ID of the weapon object to summon.

-			- triggerBoundWeapon(`params`): Performs armor summoning logic.
+		- triggerBoundArmor(`params`): Performs armor summoning logic.
 It can summon one or two armor objects.
 			**Parameters:**
 			- `params` (table)
 			- `id` (string): The ID of the armor object to summon.
 			- `id2` (string): *Optional.* The ID of the weapon object to summon.

 		- triggerSummon(`id`): Performs creature summoning logic.
 			**Parameters:**
 			- `id` (string): The ID of the creature object to summon.